Skip to content

 Release

-Releases are driven by a published GitHub Release whose tag is a semver value prefixed with v, for example v1.2.3.
+Releases are driven by a published GitHub Release whose tag is a semver value prefixed with v, for example v1.2.7.

-The release workflows resolve the tag once, then pass the derived version, version_tag, and Docker-safe image tag through npm packaging, Docker build arguments, image labels, server metadata, README markers, and documentation markers.
+The unified Release workflow resolves the tag once, then passes the derived version, version_tag, and Docker-safe image tag through npm packaging, Docker build arguments, image labels, server metadata, README markers, and documentation markers.

 GitHub Repository Settings